-American Idol winner Just Sam explains reason for performing in subway stations three years after win
+American Idol winner Just Sam is back performing in subway stations three years after win

 | Last updated

 Featured Image Credit: ABC/Instagram/@samanthadiaz

 When contestants enter shows such as The X Factor or American Idol, they often have a story behind them and how it would mean the world for them to make it as a singer.

 They often start out as a busker, entertaining commuters as they travel to work.
 But typically, if that individual ends up winning a competition like American Idol, they end up swapping subway station performances for selling out arenas.

 However, that is not exactly the way it has been for Samantha Diaz, more commonly known as Just Sam, after winning American Idol in 2020.